 If you were exempt from a foreign language in high school and your college major requires a language at the college level, you may not be exempt from taking a language in college.
 Many students with a disability who were exempt from a foreign language in high school haven't any history to know if they will encounter difficulty or not in these courses.
 Not all majors require foreign language, but there are many that do.
 While some degrees may require only one level of a language, others may require more.
 Be sure to look into requirements for your program and discuss these requirements with an advisor.
 If you are apprehensive about taking a language such as Spanish or French, consider taking American Sign Language.
 Since this is a physical language and doesn't require the verbal skills that other languages require, it may be a better option.

 Every college is different in terms of their requirements for foreign language.
 If you graduate from MVCC with an associate's degree and did not need to take a language for your major, that does not necessarily mean that you will not need to take a foreign language for your Bachelor's degree when you go on to another college.
-At Utica College, for example, foreign language is a requirement.
-However, if you complete and earn your associate's degree at MVCC and then transfer to Utica College, you will not have to take a language there.
-On the other hand, if you take courses at MVCC and then transfer to Utica College without first earning the associate's degree, you will be required to take a foreign language for your program there.
+At Utica University, for example, foreign language is a requirement.
+However, if you complete and earn your associate's degree at MVCC and then transfer to Utica University, you will not have to take a language there.
+On the other hand, if you take courses at MVCC and then transfer to Utica University without first earning the associate's degree, you will be required to take a foreign language for your program there.
 It's always a good idea to look into the requirements for other colleges and their programs before making the decision to transfer.

 Be sure to talk to your Disability Services support staff and your advisor to figure out how to deal with the difficulties you may encounter while taking a language.
 Find out what accommodations you are eligible for that will assist you in the course.
 Find out if tutors are available for that particular class through the Learning Commons.
 If it doesn't appear that a tutor is available for your course, talk to the Coordinator of the Learning Commons and ask if they can look into finding someone.
 They may know of or be able to find someone who tutors in that course.
 Also, visit the instructor on their office hours or set up an appointment to meet with them to discuss any questions you have or things that you don't understand.
 Before registering for a language course, talk to your Disability Services support staff, advisor or classmates about which instructor might be best for you.
 They may have some insight on how a particular instructor teaches, how their course is set up, how many exams they administer and how much support would be available.